TanCatTUwU/RPGM-VX-Ace-cheat-mod/README.md

 - Clone the repository
 - Copy all file and paste it in any RPG Maker VX Ace game (Game_Cheat.exe must be in the same folder as Game.exe.
 You can also rename stock Game.exe to Game_Cheat.exe if you don't trust it)
 - Run Game_Cheat.exe
-- Press F8 to open cheat menu, enable debug mode inside config then press F9 to open switches/variables editor
+- Press F8 to open cheat menu, enable debug mode inside setting then press F9 to open switches/variables editor